-We are blessed to be surrounded by an abundance of wildlife at Robin Hill Farm.
-Some are elusive such as the Deer that roam Jennetts Valley (and spied this week darting into our wood), Grass Snakes and Slow Worms (occasionally sunbathing in the grass piles), Butterflies of all colours brought out on a sunny day to drink plant nectar; others are creatures of the night - Bats, Tawny and Short Eared Owls, Frogs and Toads – darting out to hunt their dinner; most are with us all year - the families of Sparrows and Gold Finches rustling in the hedgerows, Buzzards cruising overhead on thermals; and a few like the House Martins and Sparrows visit for a short intense time.
+We are blessed to have an abundance of wildlife at Robin Hill Farm.
+Some are elusive such as the Deer that roam Jennetts Valley (and spied this week darting into our wood), Grass Snakes and Slow Worms (occasionally sunbathing in the grass piles), Butterflies of all colours brought out on a sunny day to drink plant nectar; others are creatures of the night - Bats, Tawny Owls, Frogs and Toads – darting out to hunt their dinner; most are with us all year - the families of Sparrows and Gold Finches rustling in the hedgerows, Buzzards cruising overhead on thermals; and a few like the House Martins visit for a short intense time.

 However, this weekend they left on their long flight south for the winter and the Robin Hill Farm courtyard is now eerily quiet.
 One of our guests wrote a beautifully moving poem which just captures a Summer’s evening here perfectly….this will keep us going until they return next year.
 Thank you Joel